troglobit/myLinux/README.md

 Upgrading Linux
 ---------------

-Change the `KERNEL_VERSION` in the top-level `Makefile`.
+Change the Linux kernel version using `make menuconfig`.
 If the kernel is just a minor patch release, you're done.

-If it's a major kernel upgrade, copy the latest `kernel/config-X.YY` to `kernel/config-X.ZZ` and call `make kernel_oldconfig`.
+If it is a major kernel upgrade, copy the latest `kernel/config-X.YY` to `kernel/config-X.ZZ` and call `make kernel_oldconfig`.
 This will unpack the kernel and give you a set of questions for all new features.